juliomatcom/one-php-microframework/README.md

 ```
 composer create-project julces/oneframework
 ```
-2- Include the one_framework.php in your project and  copy the .htaccess file in the root folder for use the index.php as your front controller.
+2- Include the one_framework.php in your project and  copy the .htaccess file in the Root Folder for use the index.php as your front controller.
+Verify that your virtual host point to the folder with the .htacess and index.php file inside
-3- Initialize the class, add some routes-action with get.
-(See the example bellow).
+3- Initialize the class, add some routes-action with $app->get, ->post,etc. (See the example bellow).
-4- Run listen.
+4- Run listen and open http://yourVirtualHost/

 ####Basic Usage:
 ```php